 Trudy Ames has taught a mix of literature and writing to students with a wide range of interests and abilities as an English teacher for 25 years at Mount Greylock Regional High School in Williamstown, Massachusetts.
 She received her B.A. in English from the University of Massachusetts in Amherst, a combined M.Ed./English degree from the University of Massachusetts in Amherst and an M.F.A. in writing from Bennington College in Bennington, Vermont.
 A writer herself, Trudy’s work has been published in numerous anthologies and magazines.

 Sean Johnson has taught middle and high school English at BART Charter School in Adams, Massachusetts, for the past six years.
 He received both his B.A. (in English and Psychology) and his M.Ed. from Boston College.
 While Sean has taught a variety of grade levels, he currently teaches AP level English courses and an AP Statistics class.
 In addition to his teaching responsibilities, Sean is working with school leadership to develop a new teacher mentoring program at BART.

-Sean Keogh has taught middle and high school English for 14 years.
+Sean Keogh has taught middle and high school English for 15 years.
 He is currently the head of the English Department at BART Charter School in Adams, Massachusetts.
 He received his B.A. in English at the University of Maryland and his M.A. in English at the University of Montana.
 In Missoula, he participated in a National Writer’s Project.
-This will be his third summer as a Writing & Hiking New England instructor.
+This will be his fourth summer as a Writing & Hiking New England Essay instructor.